schuang/mpi-tutorial/docs/source/slides/mpi-part1.md

 - For example, a user code `mycode.c` depends on PETSc (which depends on MPI) and MPI.

-    - Use the same MPI to build PETSc and your code.
+    - Use the same MPI library to build PETSc and your code.
-    - When running the program, load the same MPI version/variant.
+    - When running the program, load the same MPI library at runtime.

 # Running our first MPI program!